-- File Format: Your documents for each journal must be submitted as one singular PDF file.
-Name your supplemental material file "Journal Name\GWID" (e.g., AIPLA\G12345678) - You can merge PDFs on AdobePro, which is available as a free download to all GW Law students. - Resumes; Grade addenda must each not exceed one page, double-spaced, 12-pt Times New Roman font, one-inch margins - Statements must not exceed two pages, double-spaced, 12-pt Times New Roman font, one-inch margins - Submission: Submit your supplemental materials as a single document to each individual journal via the assignment tab (similar to the competition submission) on TWEN.

-- Deadline: The supplemental material upload links will be available after the competition begins.
-Supplemental materials are due before Thursday, August 24 at 11:59 PM ET.
-Please remember that TWEN may lag during periods of high-volume usage, and plan accordingly. - De-Identification: Remove your name and metadata from all documents, including anything that includes your name (e.g., email addresses on your resume).
-Failure to do so will result in a penalty and may also result in that journal not reviewing your materials. - You may leave substantive information which could be used to identify you (e.g., the title of your senior thesis, or a position at the school which no one else holds). - Include your GWID in the upper-right-hand corner of every page on all supplemental materials.
+- Deadline: The supplemental material upload folders will be available after the competition begins (on Friday, March 8 at 5pm ET).
+Supplemental materials are due before Thursday, August 22 at 5:00pm ET. - File Type: Your documents for each journal must be submitted as one singular PDF file. - The competition website will automatically rename your file, so there is no standard file naming convention you must follow. - NOTE: You can merge PDFs on AdobePro, which is available as a free download to all GW Law students. - File Length + Formatting: Within the single PDF document submitted, please adhere to the following individual formatting requirements: - Interest Statements must not exceed two pages, double-spaced, 12-pt Times New Roman font, one-inch margins - Identity Statements must not exceed one page, double-spaced, 12-pt Times New Roman font, one-inch margins - o Resumes must not exceed one page and may follow standard resume formatting - Grade Addendum must not exceed one page, double-spaced, 12-pt Times New Roman font, one-inch margins - Submission Instructions: Submit your supplemental materials as a single document to each individual journal under "Supplemental Materials." - In the competition website, select the "Supplemental Materials" menu - Upload your supplemental document (one single PDF) to the corresponding journal by clicking "(upload)." - You may resubmit your materials before the deadline, August 22 at 5pm ET, as many times as you need.
+To do this, you must first delete your previous submission.
+Then you will be able to upload your new submission in its place. - NOTE: There is no "finalize" button like the competition packet or journal preferencing has. - De-Identification: Remove your name and metadata from all documents, including anything that includes your name (e.g., email addresses on your resume).
+Failure to do so will result in a penalty and may also result in that journal not reviewing your materials. - You may leave substantive information which could be used to identify you (e.g., the title of your senior thesis, or a position at the school which no one else holds). - Include your packet # in the upper-right-hand corner of every page on all supplemental materials.